kaykwame/RESTful-API/README.md

-# --ElementsCandidateAssignment - webbackend--
+# --webbackend--

-webbackend is a RESTful API developed in the Django Rest Framework (DRF).
+webbackend is a RESTful API practice project developed in the Django Rest Framework (DRF).

 ## --Installation--